muhammaduzair99/RAG/README.md

 5. **Performance Optimization**: The pipeline has been optimized to reduce processing time, such as by limiting context length and carefully selecting top-performing models.

+## Acknowledgments

+Special thanks to Hugging Face for model hosting, Google Colab for providing GPU support, and OpenAI's ChatGPT for guidance and assistance throughout the project.
+This collaboration helped optimize the pipeline and improve answer quality.